- What is (conventional) PCR?

 - What types of payments are acceptable?

 - Payment can be made via a credit card, personal or business check, or wire transfer (international clients).
 Please do not send cash.
-Your clinic will receive an invoice in the mail approximately 2-3 weeks after testing.
+Your clinic will receive an invoice after testing.

-If paying by check, the invoice stub needs to be mailed with the check to the Cashier’s office in West Sacramento (address is on the invoice).
-All checks need to be made out to “The Regents of UC Davis” and please write the invoice # on the back of the check.
-The invoice # starts with 01-_______.
+If paying by check, the invoice stub needs to be mailed with the check to the Cashier’s office in Los Angeles (address is on the invoice, it is a different PO Box than the VMTH).
+All checks need to be made out to “The Regents of UC Davis” and please write the invoice # on the check.
 Please call ahead of time if you plan on submitting a check with the sample so the check is for the correct amount.

 - What is an FEIN/FTID# and why do you require it for billing?

 - A Federal Tax Identification Number (FEIN or FTID#) is a nine digit number; two digits followed by a dash and seven more digits (ex: 12-3456789).
 Every business is required to have one by law as it is used to identify your company by the Internal Revenue Service (IRS).
-We require an FEIN for all first time clients in order to set up an account in our University database.
-You may call us with the FEIN or fill in the field marked “Your Federal Tax ID (FTID) #” on the sample submission form.
 Please keep in mind that FEINs are public domain, and should not be regarded as the equivalent to your company’s social security number.
-Once an account is created for your company, an invoice will be mailed with the amount due and the address of the Cashier’s Office where the check should be sent.

 - I submitted a sample a couple weeks ago and still have not received a bill.
 How long does it typically take to receive an invoice?

-- Because the University has so many checks and balances in regards to billing, receiving an invoice can take up to three weeks.
+- Because the University has so many checks and balances in regards to billing, receiving an invoice can take up to a month.
 If you need to know the exact cost of our services so you can bill your client, please feel free to call us!

 - Do you offer special pricing for additional/add-on tests?